 The carrying amounts of the Company's cash and cash equivalents, accounts receivable, accounts payable and current accrued liabilities approximate their fair value as recorded due to the short-term maturity of these instruments, which approximates fair value.
 The Company's outstanding obligations on its asset-backed loan ("ABL") credit facility are deemed to be at fair value as the interest rates on these debt obligations are variable and consistent with prevailing rates.
+There were no changes since October 31, 2022 in the company's valuation techniques used to measure fair value.
 The fair value of the ABL credit facility is derived from Level 2 inputs.
 The carrying values of the Company's finance lease obligations represent fair value.
-The only transfer in financial instruments between the three levels of the fair value hierarchy during the years ended October 31, 2022 and 2021 was changing the warrants from Level 1 to Level 2.
+The only transfer in financial instruments between the three levels of the fair value hierarchy during the year ended October 31, 2022 was changing the warrants from Level 1 to Level 2 due to inactivity in trading.
+There were no changes for the year ended October 31, 2023.